mentimjojo/Custom_FrameWork/README.md

 * __And many other features__

 # Requirements
-Underneath you will find the requirements of the framework.
+Underneath you find the requirements of the framework.

 ### Web server
 You're gonna need a web-server with the following on it.
 * PHP 7.1 (Or higher)
-* PHP CURL Extension _(For updating framework & site)_
+* PHP CURL Extension _(For API purposes, Updates, etc)_
 * PHP Database extension _(Only if you're gonna use Databases, see database list above)_

 ### Knowledge